-Graduation Policy (refer to Board Policy 217 for complete details)
+Graduation Policy (refer to Policy 217 for complete details)

 The high school diploma is granted upon successful completion of state and district mandated subjects.
 Students who do not satisfy the credits will not receive the diploma or participate in the commencement ceremony.
-All financial obligations must be satisfied before receiving the diploma.
+All financial obligations must be satisfied before participating in commencement.
 Students who complete their senior year but fail to meet the graduation requirements, as presented in the Program of Studies Booklet, can receive their diplomas upon successful completion of required course(s) from a state certified institution.
 Passing the G.E.D.
 Test does not qualify for the granting of the regular high school diploma.
-Students who guit school prior to the graduation year of their class as defined by the State of Pennsylvania will be issued an Equivalency Diploma, either for completion of course work which is state certified or for successful passing of the G.E.D.
+Students who quit school prior to the graduation year of their class as defined by the State of Pennsylvania will be issued an Equivalency Diploma, either for completion of course work which is state certified or for successful passing of the G.E.D.
 Test.
 The diploma will not be issued prior to the scheduled graduation date of the student's class.

 Minimum Credits for Graduation

 Course Credits Mandated

 English 4 State

 Social Studies 4 State/District

-United States History (2) State

-World Cultures (1) State

-Social Studies Elective (1) District

 Science 3 State

 Mathematics 3 State

 Physical Education 2 State/District

 Health Education .5 State/District

 Electives 9 State/District

-- Total 25.5
+Total 25.5

 Students must also demonstrate proficiency on standardized testing as determined by the Pennsylvania Department of Education.
 Students will be required to take the Algebra I and Biology Keystone Exams once they have completed those respective courses, as well as the English Literature Keystone at the end of their 10th grade English Literature course.
-Students who were administered the three Keystone exams during the 2013-2014 school year and did not pass them will have the opportunity to take them again until they have passed the exam.
+Students who have been administered the Keystone Exams will have the opportunity to take them until they have achieved proficiency or have fulfilled the requirements of any applicable alternative state assessment.
 Proficiency on the Keystone Exams will be a requirement for all students beginning with the Class of 2017 as per the Department of Education graduation guidelines.
 Please visit www.pbsd.k12.pa.us/PAKeystoneExams.aspx for additional information on the Keystone Exams.